rako1980/aws-k3s-demo/README.md

 ```

 ### Installation Steps:
 Clone this repo, change the variable.yml default values as needed, or you can also export the environment variable as below.
 You will need to install the terraform and ansible for this to work.
-After initializing terraform in the directory, when you apply the terraform the output will be displayed at last with your consul url to access.
+After initializing terraform and running the terraform the output will be displayed at last with your consul url to access.
 ```
 $git clone https://github.com/rako1980/signalpath.git
 ```